 scared?
 What if he’s hungry?
 How can I turn my back on him, he’ll think I’ve given up on him

-the only hope he has.
+and that’s the only hope he has.
 How can I leave him in jail?
 What if he gets hurt in there…or

 worse?
 What if needs me?
 He can’t help this stuff… He just needs some help digging his way out